 A dishwasher can run when the garbage disposal is leaking.
-Although the dishwasher does drain water into the garbage disposal, it can still run if the garbage disposal leaks.
+Although some dishwashers drain water into the garbage disposal, they can still run if the garbage disposal leaks.
 If the disposal leaks while the dishwasher runs, the source of the leak may be faulty pipe connectors or a worn-out flange.

 Leaky disposals are never fun to deal with, but sadly, it’s something that you are likely to face at one time or another.
 However, things aren’t as hopeless as they seem!
 There are plenty of solutions for leaky disposals as well as preventative measures you can take.
 Read on to learn more about leaky disposals and what you can do to fix them!